 Before you pack, ask yourself if you really think you’ll need those shoes.
 If you rarely workout out, the chances of you doing so on holiday are even less.
 Hence, you could easily do without your sneakers.

-Aim for three pairs of shoes, one of which you’ll be wearing, and two packing.
+Aim for three pairs of shoes, one of which you’ll be wearing, and two that you’ll pack.
 That way, you’ll have more space and luggage weight to work with.

 How to Pack Shoes in a Suitcase for Travel Summary